AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Request example details

-The example above shows a request for the types and numbers of assets owned by user`exampleId`.
+The example above shows a request for the types and numbers of assets owned by user`exampleImsUserId.e`.

 ### Response example details